 Hire a Professional

 If you put your money where your mouth is it might give you some extra motivation to get it done!
 And a professional can be worth their weight in gold!
 A personal trainer can keep you on task and help prevent injury so you can stick with your work out plans!
 A professional organizer can help you develop new systems and keep you from having to move everything 5 times!
 And a life coach or therapist can help you figure out what’s holding you back, reflect on your true goals and needs and teach you how to accomplish them (among other things).

-Find an online community to support and encourage you!
+Find an online community like my Facebook Group to support and encourage you!
 You can share tips and struggles and uplift each other any time, day or night!
 Sometimes it’s easier to be more open and candid via keyboard.
 We don’t feel as much pressure or embarrassment when we don’t have a personal relationship.